iMaximal/About-me/README.md

 I passed >8 React courses.

-I'm React tutor.

-I'm creating my own code academy and writing video course.
+I'm React tutor and I have my own React+TypeScript course on Udemy.

 I know how to create app from scratch.